Stage 1 Fire Restrictions, effective Aug. 12, 2025, for unincorporated western Boulder County.

 How do I get a replacement EBT card?

-If you are eligible for food assistance, you may also qualify for services through the Employment First Program.
-Are you actively looking for work, attending school, working part-time, self-employed, or in need of other resources?
-See our flyer for information.
+If you get SNAP, you may also qualify for the Employment First Program.
+If you’re looking for work, in school, working part-time, self-employed, or need other help, see our flyer to learn more about the program.

 USDA Nondiscrimination Statement